-This “new model” of caring for patients, called “Concierge Medicine” is not new at all, and it is not, as the name implies, frivolous luxury for the wealthy.
+This “new model” of caring for patients, called “Direct Primary Care” is not new at all, and it is not, as the name implies, frivolous luxury for the wealthy.
 It is simply a return to the important relationship between patient and physician – in the modern world of technology and medical knowledge.

-With concierge care, you CAN once again KNOW your doctor and they can know YOU!
+With Direct Primary Care you CAN once again KNOW your doctor and they can know YOU!
 By eliminating the insurance companies, the patient/physician team is in control.
 You can always seek reimbursement by your insurance for services provided in our office [We provide a superbill which you can use for reimbursement.
 (This does not apply for Medicare/Medicaid)], Either way, everything done within our office is covered by an annual retainer fee.

 Recent studies show that this model is not only improving patient satisfaction, but that it is having a dramatic effect on patients’ health outcomes in the form of fewer ER visits, fewer medications, fewer redundant testing, fewer hospitalizations, and fewer readmissions to the hospital following discharge.
 A recent study comparing patients of retainer based practices v. those in a traditional fee-for-service practice found that the former saved about $2,000 per year on total health care spending even though they were paying a monthly retainer fee regardless of whether or not care was actually needed!

-The American Journal of Managed Care published a study in 2012 of a group of concierge practice patients and found a 79% reduction in hospital admissions for medicare aged patients, and a 72% decrease in hospitalizations for privately insured patients between ages 35-64 enrolled in concierge practices.
-Additionally, readmission rates for diagnoses such as heart failure, myocardial infarction, and pneumonia were only 2% in concierge patients compared to the national average of 16-24% for the same diagnoses.
+The American Journal of Managed Care published a study in 2012 of a group of Direct Primary Care patients and found a 79% reduction in hospital admissions for medicare aged patients, and a 72% decrease in hospitalizations for privately insured patients between ages 35-64 enrolled in Direct Primary Care practices.
+Additionally, readmission rates for diagnoses such as heart failure, myocardial infarction, and pneumonia were only 2% in Direct Primary Care patients compared to the national average of 16-24% for the same diagnoses.

-Financially, these patients in the concierge practice study group alone saved themselves and the healthcare system $300 million in a single year.
+Financially, these patients in the Direct Primary Care practice study group alone saved themselves and the healthcare system $300 million in a single year.
 Not to mention they were healthier and enjoyed a better quality of life.
 It’s amazing what can be accomplished when the patient and their doctor are able to work together to optimize their health and wellness.

 Our goal is to add life to your years and years to your life!